KPN: Netherlands

-In the Dutch telephone market, KPN is the owner of the fixed telephone operations network (though its sales monopoly on the fixed network ended in 2007) and is the market leader in mobile network operator (MNO) under its own brand name and as a mobile virtual network operator (MVNO) under the brand names Simyo and Ortel Mobile.
-Defunct mobile subsidiaries include Hi and Telfort.
+In the Dutch telephone market, KPN is the owner of the fixed telephone operations network (though its sales monopoly on the fixed network ended in 2007) and is the market leader in mobile network operator (MNO) under its own brand name and as a mobile virtual network operator (MVNO) under the brand name Simyo.
+Defunct mobile subsidiaries include Hi, Telfort and Ortel Mobile.

 In the Internet market, KPN provides Internet service under the KPN brand name.
 Defunct subsidiary providers include XS4ALL, Telfort, Planet Internet, Het Net, Freeler, Speedlinq, HCCNet, Demon Netherlands.

 In 2004, KPN also started offering digital terrestrial television in the Netherlands as part of its multi-play services via its subsidiary Digitenne.
-Since 1 May 2006, KPN offers Interactive Television, an IPTV service based on their DSL service, with the ability to receive Video On Demand and replay your missed TV episodes besides regular TV programming.
+Since 1 May 2006, KPN offers Interactive Television, an IPTV service based on their DSL service, with the ability to receive video on demand and replay your missed TV episodes besides regular TV programming.

 KPN Retail is a Dutch subsidiary that owns retail stores branded KPN Winkel.

+From 1990 until 2002, KPN was the title sponsor of the Dutch Eredivisie, and since the season 2017/18 the main sponsor.